alexnathanson/solar-protocol/localsettings.md

 	This is the password for logging in to the backend of Solar Protocol.
 This portal will allow you add your own content to SP.
 </p>
 <p>
-	The default user names is <strong>admin</p>.
+	The default steward user names is <strong>admin</p>.
 Contact one of the primary leads to receive a temporary password.
 Once you have logged in, you will be able to change the password to something of your choosing.
 </p>